 So moms…..put on your seat belts because everyday is an adventure.
 We appreciate you.
 We love you more than we could ever express.
 If there was one wish I could bestow on you today, it would be to slow down, enjoy every second, and sleep well knowing that you are appreciated & loved.

-Ellen Kletzka is the office manager at Sterling Corporation, an LE&A company.
+Ellen Kletzka is the office manager at Sterling Corporation, a Lambert company.